vandosant/scottskender/source/2014-03-20-my-first-ruby-meetup.html.markdown

 Back to school, back to school.

-The beginning of gSchool have been the most grueling learning experience I've had.
+The beginning of gSchool has been the most grueling learning experience I've had.
 I sit in front of a computer all day using all of my energy doing important stuff, like figuring out if some given year is a leap year, converting integers to roman numerals, counting beer bottles and grains on a chessboard, and keeping deaf grandma yelling as expected.